Neunerlei/docker-images/README.md

 ## Local Build Process

-Use the `bin/build.sh` script to build images:
+For development and testing, you can also build the images locally using the `bin/build.sh` script to build images.
+It utilizes the same logic as the automated build system (see: [.github/.release/local-build.js](.github/.release/local-build.js)), reading the pipeline configuration and finding the correct source directories.
+For local development, however, you need to provide the exact version and type to build.

 ```bash
 ./bin/build.sh php 8.4 fpm-debian